We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Your response will help us improve the site and the experience we offer to visitors.

 Some of the principal treatments carried out by Mr Oliver Young at Spire include:

 I undertook my undergraduate medical training at the University of Edinburgh qualifying in 1999.
 During my basic surgical training I also worked in Northampton and Christchurch, New Zealand.
 My subsequent surgical training was in Edinburgh with placements in both Dundee and Glasgow.

 I undertook two years of postgraduate research at the Edinburgh Breast Unit under the supervision of Professor Mike Dixon.
 I have been a consultant in the Edinburgh Breast Unit since 2011.
 I am currently acting as Clinical Director and have managerial responsibility for a team of a dozen surgeons.
-Collectively we treat almost a thousand new breast cancers annually.
+Collectively we treat almost 1000 new breast cancers annually.

 I am also the surgical lead for the South East Scotland Screening Programme from where a large proportion of cancers are detected.
 I have a very keen interest in neoadjuvant endocrine therapy and subsequent breast conservation surgery employing both well-established and novel oncoplastic techniques.
 I work very closely with other disciplines including pathology, radiology, oncology and clinical genetics.
 I currently chair the Quality Improvement Team for the breast unit and have a keen interest in the safe streamlining and improvement of patient care pathways.

 Special clinical interests: Management of benign breast conditions (pain, cysts, discharge, infection, other innocent lumps).
 Medical and surgical management of symptomatic and screen detected breast cancer.
 Oncoplastic breast surgery including breast reconstruction and risk reduction surgery for women with a strong family history of breast cancer.

 Fellow of the Royal College of Surgeon of Edinburgh